The hardest website page to create is the About Me page.

 Title Tags are the MOST important SEO feature on your site!

 Weebly has done a great job of making it easy for small business owners to create an SEO friendly website that Google will love.
 You just need to know what information goes where.
-That's what this guide will show you.
+This guide will show you exactly how to set up one important part of that: how to update the Title Tag in Weebly.

-The Title Tag is the text that shows up on the Google search page in blue (though since I've clicked on my link before, it's showing up as purple).
+The Title Tag is one of the meta tags.
+It is the text that shows up on the Google search page in blue (though since I've clicked on my link before, it's showing up as purple).
 Mine currently says Ready Set Go Website Design.

 That's not ideal though.